About Climate Trends and Variations Bulletin

 - The CANGRD is based on the Adjusted and Homogenized Canadian Climate Data (AHCCD) for historical climate observations and the near real-time data in the national climate archives for the current year.

-- The station values of temperature departures from the 30-year average or the normalized precipitation departures from unevenly distributed stations are interpolated to the evenly spaced (50 km) grid boxes using the Gandin’s Optimal Interpolation (OI).
+- The station values of temperature departures from the baseline average or the normalized precipitation departures from unevenly distributed stations are interpolated to the evenly spaced (50 km) grid boxes using the Gandin’s Optimal Interpolation (OI).
 Values for grid boxes over large bodies of water such as Hudson Bay are excluded.
 The grid box values of mean temperature departures are the average of those for daily minimum and maximum.
-The grid box values are presented as coloured contour maps in the CTVB.
+The grid box values are presented as coloured maps in the CTVB.

 - The national and regional time series of temperature departures or normalized precipitation departures are computed by averaging grid box values within the boundaries of the entire country and the climate regions, respectively.
 They are presented in the ranked summary tables.